kkapelon/kkapelon.github.io/_posts/2016-12-21-docker-for-java-big-picture.md

 ##### Adoption Stage 5 - Docker is used for everything

+If you are a startup or a company that uses a public cloud for its operations, then Docker adoption stage 4 is as far as you can go.

+If on the other hand you have a datacenter and/or a private cloud, it might make sense to go a bit further and Dockerize _everything_.
 This is the Docker nirvana stage.

 If you have managed to use Docker in production for your own application (and things work smoothly), you could attempt to run _all_ your applications with Docker as well.
-This will allow you to have a single deployment architecture for everything.
+This will allow you to have a single deployment architecture for all applications regardless of their source.

 Image here